uj-ydv/personalBlog/content/blog/SelfHosted-Design/index.md

 draft: true
 categories: ["SelfHosting"]
 ---
 This document outlines the design, setup, and implementation of my selfhosted architecture.
-The goal is to create a robust, scalable, and efficient environment for hosting various applications within a home lab setup.
+The goal is to create a working environment for hosting various applications within a home lab setup.

 ## Design Architecture
 ![SelfHosting Setup Diagram](ArchitectureDesign.png)